chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy.markdown

 1. If you do not already have a license file (`deployit-license.lic`), download it from [https://dist.xebialabs.com/customer/licenses/](https://dist.xebialabs.com/customer/licenses/).
 1. Copy the downloaded file to the `conf` directory.
 Be sure that you do not modify the license file in any way.

-Refer to [Licensing in XL Deploy](/xl-deploy/concept/licensing-in-xl-deploy.html) for information about how the XL Deploy license works.
+Refer to [XL Deploy licensing](/xl-deploy/concept/xl-deploy-licensing.html) for information about how the XL Deploy license works.

 ### Run the server setup wizard